Marinette, Wisconsin: History

 The saloons accommodated the many single men who worked in the lumber industry.

 Although lumbering trailed off at the start of the 20th century, with clear cutting of some areas, the town has continued to take advantage of its position along those bodies of water.
 Three bridges cross the river to connect Marinette to Menominee, Michigan, often called its twin city.
 Lumbering still contributes to the area economy, but jobs and population declined when the industry slowed.

 Marinette has a major paper mill (Kimberly Clark), and other plants such as Marinette Marine, a shipyard owned by the Italian firm, Fincantieri; Ansul/Tyco, a manufacturer of fire protection systems; Waupaca Foundry, KS Kolbenschmidt US Inc. formerly known as Karl Schmidt Unisia, Inc., cast and machined automotive parts; Samuel Pressure Vessel Group a manufacturer of pressure vessels and part of the Samuel, Son and Inc.

 The county seat includes what is now the eastern neighborhood of Menekaunee, formerly an independent village.
 The first European-American settlers came to Menekaunee in 1845.
 For some time Menekaunee was also known as East Marinette.
 The name Menekaunee is of Menominee origin, from Minikani Se'peu, meaning 'village or town river'.

 Two Presidents of the United States—John F. Kennedy during the 1960 presidential election and Donald Trump during the 2020 presidential election—have visited the town during their campaigns.
 Kennedy delivered a speech promoting expanded Farmers Home Administration loans and criticizing Secretary of Agriculture Ezra Taft Benson, while Trump discussed his administration's manufacturing policy, military buildup, and United States–Mexico–Canada Agreement.

 Geography

-Marinette is at 45°5'31" North, 87°37'43" West (45.091983, −87.628714).

 According to the United States Census Bureau, the city has a total area of 8.13 sqmi, of which, 6.83 sqmi is land and 1.30 sqmi is water.